Appdynamics/websphere-mq-monitoring-extension/README.md

 Last updated On: 21st March, 2018

-List of Changes to this extension (Link this page with the changelog.md page on github)
+List of Changes to this extension can be found [here](https://github.com/Appdynamics/websphere-mq-monitoring-extension/blob/v7.0/CHANGELOG.md)